futres/futres_website/content/data_tutorial.md

     * principle investigator
     * principle investigator affiliation
     * citation
+       + This is needed if your license is CC-BY or BSD
 4. Select the template generator to create a spreadsheet for entering data
     * Select terms
     * Export to a spreadsheet application